 Unless otherwise specified every built-in prototype object has the Object prototype object, which is the initial value of the expression Object.prototype (15.2.4), as the value of its [[Prototype]] internal property, except the Object prototype object itself.

 None of the built-in functions described in this clause that are not constructors shall implement the [[Construct]] internal method unless otherwise specified in the description of a particular function.
+The behavior specified in this clause for each built-in function is the specification of the [[Call]] internal method behavior for that function.
 None of the built-in functions described in this clause shall have a prototype property unless otherwise specified in the description of a particular function.